Reserve Bank of India

 SLBC/ UTLBC Convenor Banks / Lead Banks

 Madam/ Dear Sir,

 MASTER CIRCULAR – Lead Bank Scheme

-The Reserve Bank of India has issued guidelines on Lead Bank Scheme from time to time.
-This Master Circular consolidates the relevant guidelines issued by Reserve Bank of India on Lead Bank Scheme up to June 30, 2016 as listed in the Appendix.
+The Reserve Bank of India has issued a number of guidelines/instructions on Lead Bank Scheme from time to time.
+This Master Circular consolidates the relevant guidelines/ instructions issued by Reserve Bank of India on Lead Bank Scheme up to March 31, 2021 as listed in the Appendix.

 |2||Fora under Lead Bank Scheme|